antoninvacheret/DataML-N2P/README.md

 ### Session 6 : Other Deep learning layers and model architectures
 Course : Intruduction to other type of layers : Convolution layers, CNNs, GNNs, RNN, Auto-Encoders, GANs.
 Use cases and benchmark of models depending on the application.

 Practicals : Use the dataset to benchmark the models.
-Look at what has learned a CNN based on pulse data for instance.
-Look at the Scinet Auto-encoder (intro to next session)
+Look at what has learned a 1D-CNN based on pulse data for instance.
+Look at the Scinet Auto-encoder (intro to next session).
+2D CNN on pdml data.

 ### Session 7 : ODE Solvers
-Course : Take session from Morten's course.
+Course : Take session from Morten's course and PINNs models based on summer school material.

 Practicals :

 ### Session 8 : Transformers and foundation models
-Course :
+Course : Overview and dive into self-attention layer in details.
+Building a transformer architecture - presenting the applications of transformers.
+Some introduction to NLP and models used (BERT and GPT models).
+Scaling law of foundation models.
+Introduce the tutorial task about anomaly detection.

-Practicals :
+Practicals : Application to anomaly detection - used already trained models to explore anomaly detection - in physics hiding different events in different datasets.

 ### Session 9 : Hypothesis testing I
 Course :